-Action Priority Timescale Organisations 16.
-Designate Hengshui Hu as a Ramsar site and High Completed by State Forestry develop and implement a site management end 2015 Administration, plan focused on the needs of Baer's Pochard Ramsar secretariat 17.
-Ensure that the Khasan wetlands are protected High Completed by EAAFP, Russian and managed for Baer's Pochard end 2015 government and technical experts 18.
-Assess the current protection of and Medium Completed by EAAFP, BirdLife, management at all sites supporting Baer's end 2016 Ramsar secretariat Pochard, and enhance where necessary
+Action Priority Timescale Organizations 16.
+Designate Hengshui Hu as a High Completed Hengshui Hu Ramsar site and develop and by end 2019 Management implement a site management plan focused on the needs of Baer's Committee, State Forestry Pochard Administration, Ramsar secretariat 17.
+Ensure that the Khasan wetlands High Completed EAAFP, Russian are protected and managed for by end 2019 government and Baer's Pochard technical experts 18.
+Assess the current protection of and Medium Completed EAAFP, BirdLife, management at all sites supporting by end 2018 Ramsar Baer's Pochard, and enhance where secretariat necessary